YottaDB/YDBDoc/ProgGuide/functions.rst

 $ZPEEK()
 ------------------

 Provides a way to examine memory in the current process address space.
-Use of this function requires information about YottaDB/GT.M internals, which may change from release to release.
-Contact YottaDB/FIS support for information on techniques for using $ZPEEK() in largely release independent ways.
+Use of this function requires information about YottaDB internals, which may change from release to release.
+Contact YottaDB support for information on techniques for using $ZPEEK() in largely release independent ways.

 The $ZPEEK() function returns the contents of the memory requested as a string depending on the requested (or defaulted) formatting.